It’s no secret that Europe is chock-full of amazing trains and routes. One that’s especially notable, is the iconic France-Spain High Speed Train.

 Madrid to Montpellier: about 6.5 hours via France-Spain High Speed trains

 There are many reasons to travel by France-Spain High Speed trains.
 For starters, these trains weave together the culture, food, and history of two powerhouse countries.
 In addition, they provide superior comfort and amenities onboard, making travel more than just a means of getting from one city to the next, it makes them part of the experience.

-First and Second class seating is available, to accommodate both the travel needs, and budgets of all travelers.
+First and Second class seating is available, to accommodate both the travel needs, and budgets of all travellers.

 Upgrading to First class will allow you to: